Wealthify doesn't support your browser

 Reading time: 3 mins

-Not the case.
-You can withdraw money from most Investment ISAs at any time, although some providers will charge you for each withdrawal, while others include the cost within their annual management fee.
-Check the small print before you sign up to a service.
+That's not the case.
+You can withdraw money from most Investment ISAs at any time, although some providers will charge you for each withdrawal, while others will include the cost within their annual management fee.
+So, check the small print before you sign up to a service.

 Please remember that the value of your investments can go down as well as up and you can get back less than you invested.

-The tax treatment depends on your individual circumstances and maybe subject to change in the future.
+The tax treatment depends on your individual circumstances and may be subject to change in future.

 Share this article on: